The connection between Salesforce Products and QuickBooks Online products is a soft connection.

 We have a detailed video that explains much of below.
 We recommend you watch this video at

-Generally speaking, Salesforce Products and QuickBooks Online products are treated independently and not synced.
-Instead, what we do is presume that a Salesforce Product and a QuickBooks Online Product is the same thing if the name of the two are identical.
+Generally speaking, Salesforce Products and QuickBooks Online Items are treated independently and not synced.
+Instead, what we do is presume that a Salesforce Product and a QuickBooks Online Item are the same things if the names of the two are identical.

 Best Practices - Salesforce is your system of Record for Products

 One best practice is to have Salesforce as your system of record for Products.
 Why?
 Salesforce can have Multiple Pricebooks, custom fields, product families, and so much more.
 The only place to keep this rich data is in Salesforce.
 QuickBooks Online can only hold a subset of this data, so your system of record should be Salesforce.

 (The exception to this is Inventory - QuickBooks should be where the inventory count is stored, as Salesforce has no native inventory management)

 If you have lots of Products and Services in QuickBooks Online and need this in Salesforce, then you can use our import tool from the Breadwinner tab to bring in all your QuickBooks Products into Salesforce.
 We recommend you should do this just once, at the beginning of using Salesforce.